Jimskapt/rust-book-fr/FRENCH/src/ch06-01-defining-an-enum.md

 Hoare, the inventor of null, has this to say:
 -->

-Dans sa thèse de 2009 “Null References: The Billion Dollar Mistake” (les références nulles : l'erreur à un milliard de dollars), Tony Hoare, l'inventeur de null, a écrit ceci :
+Lors d'une conférence en 2009 “Null References: The Billion Dollar Mistake” (les références nulles : l'erreur à un milliard de dollars), Tony Hoare, l'inventeur du null, a dit ceci :

 <!--
 > I call it my billion-dollar mistake.
 At that time, I was designing the first